 Expert child sexual abuse and exploitation training

-We provide multi-agency training and consultation services on all aspects of child protection, risk management, sexual offending and child sexual abuse and exploitation prevention.
+We provide training and consultation services on all aspects of child protection and safeguarding, risk management, sexual offending and child sexual abuse and exploitation.

-Our training programmes help organisations, professionals, frontline workers, volunteers and others working with children and families further their understanding of sexual abuse and sexual offending.
+Our training helps organisations, including professionals, volunteers and others working with children and families to learn about child sexual abuse and safeguarding children.

 Training for every sector

 Our experienced trainers work with a range of statutory and voluntary sector organisations including, but not limited to:

 - schools, colleges and universities